nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * 1d1.
 System displays an error that customer already exists in RHRH.
     * 1d2.
 User enters customer index again.

-Steps 1d1 - 1d2 are repeated until the employee to be added is unique. <br>
+Steps 1d1 - 1d2 are repeated until the customer to be added is unique. <br>
 Use case resumes from step 2.

 **Use case (UC07): Edit an Employee**